mathewsrc/machine-learning-monitoring-with-evidently/README.md

 * Extraction, Transformation, and loading of API data with Pyspark, Spark SQL, and DuckDB.
 * Data quality check with the Soda library.
 * Tracking and Model Registry with MLflow.
-* Through the project it was possible to develop a model with an AUC equal to 75% and monitor data drift in the data and prediction drift in the model.

 Sections